Tafara-N/alx-react/0x07-react_redux_action_creator_normalizr/README.md

-The function selectCourse will accept index as argument The function unSelectCourse will accept index as argument Test the action creators:
+The function selectCourse will accept index as argument The function unSelectCourse will accept index as argument

+**Test the action creators:**

-In a file named courseActionCreators.test.js, write a test for the selectCourse action.
-Calling the creator with 1 as argument should return: { type: SELECT_COURSE, index: 1 }
+In a file named `courseActionCreators.test.js`, write a test for the `selectCourse` action.
+Calling the creator with 1 as argument should return: `{ type: SELECT_COURSE, index: 1 }`

-Write a test for the unSelectCourse action.
-Calling the creator with 1 as argument should return: { type: UNSELECT_COURSE, index: 1 }
+Write a test for the `unSelectCourse` action.
+Calling the creator with 1 as argument should return: `{ type: UNSELECT_COURSE, index: 1 }`

 **Repo:**
 - GitHub repository: `alx-react`
 - Directory: `0x07-react_redux_action_creator_normalizr`
-- File: task_3/dashboard/src/actions/courseActionCreators.js, task_3/dashboard/src/actions/courseActionCreators.test.js, task_3/dashboard/src/actions/courseActionTypes.js
+- File: `task_3/dashboard/src/actions/courseActionCreators.js, task_3/dashboard/src/actions/courseActionCreators.test.js, task_3/dashboard/src/actions/courseActionTypes.js`

 ### 4. Create actions for the UI